Consumer Information

 Missing Student Policy

-Simmons University is committed to promoting and providing a safe and secure environment our entire community.
-As part of our commitment, and in compliance with the Higher Education Opportunity Act of 2008, this missing student policy has been developed for "residential students" — students who live in a residence hall owned or operated by Simmons.
+Simmons University is committed to promoting and providing a safe and secure environment for the entire community.
+As part of Simmons’ commitment, and in compliance with the Higher Education Opportunity Act of 2008, this missing student policy has been developed for "residential students" — students who live in a residence hall owned or operated by Simmons.

 Disclosure of Relationship with Local Law Enforcement